opendocsg/slw-judgments-backfill/2010_SGHC_109/report.md

 **_Governing law of alternative claim for misrepresentation_**

 42     The defendants next submitted that the plaintiff’s alternative claim, _viz_ , the tort of fraudulent misrepresentation, was governed by Indonesian law by reason that the representations were made in Indonesia.
 The defendants submitted that the place where a tort occurred was _prima facie_ the natural forum for determining the claim and that the tort occurred in Indonesia (see _Rickshaw Investments Ltd_ , at [37] – [40]).
-He additionally cited _Wing Hak Man and another v Bio-Treat Technology Ltd and others_ [2009] 1 SLR(R) 446 at [26] for the proposition that in order to determine where the alleged tort has been committed, the court should “look back over the series of events” constituting the elements of the tort and ask where in substance the cause of action arose.
+He additionally cited _Wing Hak Man and another v Bio-Treat Technology Ltd and others_ <span class="citation">[2009] 1 SLR(R) 446</span> at [26] for the proposition that in order to determine where the alleged tort has been committed, the court should “look back over the series of events” constituting the elements of the tort and ask where in substance the cause of action arose.
 The defendants submitted that “looking back over the series of events”, the representations were made in Indonesia and hence Indonesia law would apply.

 43     They further submitted that for the matter to be heard in Singapore, the double actionability rule must apply _, ie_ , for the Singapore court to find liability, the tort would have to be actionable in both jurisdictions.
 These did not, in my view, present insurmountable obstacles.
 Double actionability would first need to be raised at trial.
 Second, the court would need to find that the representations were in fact made in Indonesia.
 Third, expert evidence of Indonesian law would need to be adduced.
 The first two would present no difficulty for the trial court.
 As for Indonesian law the trial court would determine this either by expert evidence adduced or in the absence of its proof, the law of the forum would apply by default (see _Rickshaw Investments Ltd_ , at [43]).